The PA-3020 in the co-location space (mentioned previously)

 credentials.
 The GlobalProtect portal distributes the client certificate

-satellites.
-They communicate with the GlobalProtect portal, download
+as GlobalProtect satellites.
+They communicate with the GlobalProtect

-the satellite configuration, and establish a site-to-site tunnel
+portal, download the satellite configuration, and establish a site-to-site

-These are internal gateways and do not require endpoints to set
+gateways.
+These are internal gateways that do not require endpoints

-up a tunnel.
-Users authenticate to these gateways using their Active
+to set up a tunnel.
+Users authenticate to these gateways using their

-to identify the User-ID and to collect Host Information Profile
+to identify the User-ID and to collect the Host Information Profile

 (HIP) from the endpoints.

-the end user experience as seamless as possible, you can configure
+user experience as seamless as possible, you can configure these

-these internal gateways to authenticate users using certificates
+internal gateways to authenticate users with certificates provisioned